TheWittyKoala/CarND-LaneLines-P1/writeup.md

 A possible improvement would be to work more on the smoothing of the lines, especialy in the video processing.

-Another potential improvement could be to use some "advanced" technics to predict lines incurving.
+Another potential improvement could be to use some "advanced" technics to predict lines incurving, and finaly being able to do the challenge.